IVAorg's Approach to IVAs

 How IVA fees work

-Creditors allow all IVA providers to take their fees out of the money paid into the IVA pot by the IVA customer.
+Creditors will normally allow the IVA provider to take their fees out of the money being paid into the IVA by the IVA customer.

-It is currently normal practice for IVA providers to be allowed to take some of their IVA fees first, so they get paid faster at the start of the IVA.
+It is currently normal practice for IVA providers to be allowed to take some of their IVA fees first, so they get paid faster at the start of the IVA, with less then being taken towards the end.

 Unfortunately for creditors this reduces the amount of money they recover in the early stages of the IVA.

-This means that when an IVA completes successfully it's the creditors who pay the IVA fees, by sacrificing some of the customer's repayments and writing off more debt.
+Which means that when an IVA completes successfully, it will be the creditors who pay the IVA fees, due to them sacrificing some of the IVA repayments and having to write off more of the original debt.

-But what happens if a customer can’t get to the end of the IVA because they hit payment problems?
+But what happens if a customer can’t get to the end of their IVA because their circumstances change or they hit payment problems?

 Current industry statistics show that 1 in every 4 IVAs fail